spham395/05-Python-Programming/chapter2/strings.md

 <user input>
 ```

 As you more than likely guessed, the user input is assigned to the variable _name_ and stored as a string.
 From here, you can treat var name as any other regular string.

-#
+# Lab 2D: